Pitometsu/ppx_implicits/README.md

 # Value Implicits

-To say short this is an implementation of type class or modular implicits for OCaml via PPX preprocessor framework, built over value implicits, automatic value construction from types.
+To say short this is an OCaml PPX preprocessor of type class or modular implicits built over value implicits, automatic value construction from types.

 ## How to build